Six days of international dialogue on the most important challenges we face:

 An ecological civilization will be built on the cornerstone of strong local communities capable of participating in global communities of communities.
 Yet violence and tribalism flow from the scarcity mindsets that separate "us" from "them."
 Rethinking community and culture, belonging and identity, for peace, harmony, and the common good is fundamental to achieving an ecological civilization.

 In many ways, the realization of an ecological civilization depends on the leadership of our youth (Millennials and Gen Z).
-The very lives that will be most effected by social-environmental failure are also the voices most sensitive to need for sustainability and systems change.
-How are Youth showing the way forward, and how can older generations support the cultivation of the emerging ecological generation?
+The very lives that will be most effected by social-environmental failure are also the voices most sensitive to need for systems change.
+The last day of our forum will explore how the topics covered in previous days are all interconnected and how the emerging ecological generation can lead a paradigm shift for the long-term wellbeing of people and the planet.

 FORMAT & GOALS